GladistonXD/html2pdfconverter/README.md

 # HTML to PDF Converter

-This is a Python script that converts HTML files to PDF made for conversion of .html `EPUB` template using the `wkhtmltopdf` tool and the `pdfkit` library.
+This is a Python script that converts HTML files to PDF made for conversion of .html `EPUB` with markers template using the `wkhtmltopdf` tool and the `pdfkit` library.
 The script allows for customization of page size and file paths via command-line arguments.

 ## Features